GitJasonB/Studee/README.md

 **docker logs <container_id_of jasonbrownuk/noderestapp> -f**

-to see the logs of the node server outputted to the screen.
+...to see the logs of the node server outputted to the screen.

 In a browser, go to **http://ip_address_of_docker_server:3000/load** and observe the logs.
 Wait for ENDING-DATA-LOAD to appear (approx 10-15 seconds)